About Rheumatoid Arthritis

 Symptoms of Rheumatoid Arthritis

-Rheumatoid arthritis symptoms vary somewhat between patients, but many symptoms are commonly shared.
-Pain and swelling in the joints is common, with severity varying from fairly mild to totally debilitating.
-Additionally, many patients experience flu-like symptoms, including fatigue, loss of appetite, cold extremities, fever and general weakness.
+Rheumatoid Arthritis symptoms vary somewhat between patients, but many symptoms are commonly shared.
+Pain and swelling in the joints are common, with severity varying from fairly mild to totally debilitating.
+Additionally, many patients experience flu-like symptoms, including fatigue, loss of appetite, cold extremities, fever, and general weakness.
 For some patients, symptoms are worse after prolonged periods of sitting.
-Others experience occasional or frequent flare-ups where symptoms are worse than normal; the disease may go into periods of remission from time to time.
+Others experience occasional or frequent flare-ups where symptoms are worse than normal, the disease may go into periods of remission from time to time.

 As the joint is worn down by this enzymatic reaction, the bones will begin to lose their strength and shape.
 This creates a loss of flexibility in the joint and is accompanied by substantial pain.
 Over time, severe rheumatoid arthritis will lead to permanent joint damage, including bone deformity and irregular growths.
 These complications can make rheumatoid arthritis a crippling disease.
 Fortunately, some patients may find relief through stem cell therapy.